 Facial traumaMaxillofacial injury; Midface trauma; Facial injury; LeFort injuries

-Facial trauma is any injury of the face and upper jaw bone (maxilla).
+Facial trauma is an injury of the face.
+It may include the facial bones such as the upper jaw bone (maxilla).

 - Deformed or uneven face or facial bones